Edmund Pevensie

 In The Lion, the Witch and the Wardrobe, Edmund betrays his siblings to the White Witch while under her influence, but as the story goes on, he accepts the error of his ways.
 He is redeemed with the intervention of Aslan and joins the fight against the witch.
-Fulfilling an ancient prophecy, he becomes King Edmund the Just', King of Narnia, and with sisters Susan and Lucy, co-ruler under High King Peter.
+Fulfilling an ancient prophecy, he becomes King Edmund the Just, King of Narnia, and with sisters Susan and Lucy, co-ruler under High King Peter.

 Biography

 Characteristics

-Edmund is a spiteful and mean-spirited boy at the beginning of The Lion, the Witch and the Wardrobe.
+Edmund is a selfish, spiteful and mean-spirited boy at the beginning of The Lion, the Witch and the Wardrobe.
 By the end of the book, and throughout the rest of the series, Edmund is seen to be loyal, courageous, logical, and mature.
 In his adult life, as a king of Narnia, it is revealed that he handles many of Narnia's negotiations and transactions, as seen in The Horse and His Boy when Shasta runs into Edmund in Tashbaan the capital city of Calormen, where he has accompanied Susan to discuss a marriage proposal from Prince Rabadash.
 Edmund becomes protective particularly of Lucy, and acts as a voice of reason to Peter, who is more apt to become carried away.

 On his return to Narnia in Prince Caspian, he makes friendships with both Prince Caspian and Reepicheep, which develop further in the Voyage of the Dawn Treader.

 Edmund acts as confidante and confessor to his cousin Eustace in the novel The Voyage of the Dawn Treader.

 Aslan proclaims him King Edmund the Just, but in the letter sent to Miraz in the novel Prince Caspian he styles himself "Duke of Lantern Waste and Count of the Western March, Knight of the Noble Order of the Table".